aws/amazon-sagemaker-operator-for-k8s/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/aws/amazon-sagemaker-operator-for-k8s)

 ## Introduction
 Amazon SageMaker Operators for Kubernetes are operators that can be used to train machine learning models, optimize hyperparameters for a given model, run batch transform jobs over existing models, and set up inference endpoints.
-With these operators, users can manage their jobs in Amazon SageMaker from their Kubernetes cluster.
+With these operators, users can manage their jobs in Amazon SageMaker from their Kubernetes cluster in Amazon Elastic Kubernetes Service [EKS](http://aws.amazon.com/eks).

 ## Usage